karensiem/Tracker/README.md

 # My Personal Project

-## Cafe tracker
+## Coffee shop tracker

 ### Brief description:
+coffee shop

-I enjoy going to different cafes to study or relax.
+I enjoy going to different coffee shops to study or relax.
+However, because more and more coffee shops are opening, it becomes hard to remember the ones I have gone to.
-However, not every cafe is up to par with my expectations.
-Therefore, to avoid disappointment, I am creating a "cafe tracker" system that allows people around the globe to rate and give their honest feedback on different cafes based on their location, food, and, but not limited to, drinks.
-Additionally, because the reviews may become over saturated, it will be categorized based on highest, average, and lowest ratings.
-Ultimately, allowing a filter system to simplify the usage of this "cafe tracker".
+Therefore, to avoid going back to one that was not my favorite, I am creating a "coffee shop tracker" system that allows people to track and rate different coffee shops based on their location, food, and, but not limited to, drinks.
+Additionally, because the amount of reviews may become over saturated, it will be categorized based on highest, average, and lowest ratings.
+Ultimately, allowing a filter system to simplify the usage of this "coffee shop tracker".
 This application targets people such as students, tourists, and coffee enthusiasts.

 ### A *bulleted* list:
 #### User Stories:
-- As a user, I want to be able to add multiple reviews.
+- As a user, I want to be able to add coffee shops to the tracker app
-- As a user, I want to be able to search for all sorts of cafe shops.
+- As a user, I want to be able to search for coffee shops
+- As a user, I want to be able to select the coffee shop and view its ratings
+- As a user, I want to be able to delete a coffee shop
-- As a user, I want to be able to see a list of all the cafe shops that I want to visit.
+- As a user, I want to be able to select a coffee shop review and edit its rating and address
-- As a user, I want to be able to see a list of all the cafe shops I have visited.
+- As a user, I want to be able to see a list of all the coffee shop I have visited.
-- As a user, I want to be able to add cafe shops to "visited" and "want-to visit".
+- As a user, I want to be able to add an arbitrary amount of coffee shop to "visited"
-- As a user, I want to be able to rate the cafe shops on five stars.
+- As a user, I want to be able to rate the coffee shop on five stars.
-- As a user, I want to be able to filter out the higher or lower rating cafe shops.
+- As a user, I want to be able to filter out the higher or lower rating coffee shop.
+- As a user, I want to be able to only have one rating per coffee shop, so no repeated ones.